upsiflu/less-ui/README.md

-# Less power, less control, less fun? --- Less go for it!
+# Less power, less control?
+Less go for it!

 This WIP package constrains how you construct a Ui for your Elm app: